 You can also select UDP 4096 ES for the highest possible encryption available for our servers and the TCP connections, which just provide some different options in the event that you are having difficulty connecting via the default UDP protocol.

 To change this, tap on the menu bar at the top left corner of the app and select Settings.

 Select the protocol that you wish to connect with and head back to the main screen to Connect.

 For more details on the differences of the available protocols, please refer to our Knowledge Base article below:

 Using the My Private Network App Widget

-We’ve included a very simple widget, which you can also use to connect and disconnect the VPN.
+We’ve included a simple widget, which you also use to connect and disconnect the VPN.